Jelšava – castle

 History

-The castle in Jelšava first appeared in documents in 1243, but probably existed before the Mongol invasion.
+The castle in Jelšava (Hungarian: Jolsva) was first recorded in document from 1243, but probably existed before the Mongol invasion.
 It was founded on the royal initiative, probably in order to protect valuable mining areas.
 In 1271 it was already abandoned, probably due to the loss of significance, among others by the construction of the castle in Muráň.
 The second castle in Jelšava, this time stone, unlike the earlier wood-earth structure, was built by the Ratoldov family, two kilometers west of the town, probably in the second half of the fourteenth century, because they gained the surrounding lands in 1327.
 For the first time the castle was mentioned in written sources in 1421.
 In 1427, the Ratoldovs family from Jelšava died out, and their property passed to King Sigismund, who in turn gave it as a pledge to Queen Barbara.
 In 1435, the pledge was taken over by Bebek family.
 It was a period when Jan Jiskra troops and Polish soldiers operated in the vicinity of the town.
 During the fighting, the castle had to be destroyed, because in 1453 it was described as ruined.
 However it was not abandoned and repairs were carried out by members of the Perenyi family or Bebeks who ruled it since 1466.
 The castle had functioned until the 16th century, specifically to the destruction of the Jelšava area in 1566 by the Turks.

 Architecture